Trevor-crypto243/WEZACARE-DEVELOPER-CHALLENGE/README.md

 <h3>How to run the test</h3>
 To run the test, follow these steps:

-Open the project in Android Studio or your preferred IDE.
+1. Open the project in Android Studio or your preferred IDE.
-1. Build and sync the project to ensure that all dependencies are downloaded.
+2. Build and sync the project to ensure that all dependencies are downloaded.
-2. Open the CharacterApiServiceTest class located in the src/test/java/com/example/wezacare_developer_challenge/viewmodels directory. under the tests folder in the API_testing.kt class
+3. Open the `CharacterApiServiceTest` class located in the `src/test/java/com/example/wezacare_developer_challenge/viewmodels` directory. under the tests folder in the `API_testing.kt` class
-3. Right-click on the test getCharacters() method and select Run 'test getCharacters()'.
+4. Right-click on the test `getCharacters()` method and select `Run 'test getCharacters()'`.
-4. Expected result
+5. Expected result
-5. The test should pass successfully, and the output should show the number of characters returned from the getCharacters method.
+   The test should pass successfully.
+   The output should show the number of characters returned from the getCharacters method. which is `402` in number

 <h3>Available UI Tests</h3>
-The following tests are available in the ExampleInstrumentedTest class: actionBarTitleIsDisplayed() - This test checks whether the action bar is displayed correctly. statusTextIsDisplayedCorrectly() - This test checks whether the network state text is displayed correctly. recyclerViewIsDisplayed() - This test checks whether the RecyclerView is displayed correctly.
+The following tests are available in the ExampleInstrumentedTest class:
+1. `actionBarTitleIsDisplayed()` - This test checks whether the action bar is displayed correctly.
+2. `statusTextIsDisplayedCorrectly()` - This test checks whether the network state text is displayed correctly.
+3. `recyclerViewIsDisplayed()` - This test checks whether the RecyclerView is displayed correctly.

 <h3>How to run the tests</h3>
 To run the tests, follow these steps:

-Open the project in Android Studio or your preferred IDE.
+1. Open the project in Android Studio or your preferred IDE.

-Build and sync the project to ensure that all dependencies are downloaded.
+2. Build and sync the project to ensure that all dependencies are downloaded.
-Open the ExampleInstrumentedTest class located in the src/androidTest/java/com/example/wezacare_developer_challenge directory.
+3. Open the `ExampleInstrumentedTest` class located in the `src/androidTest/java/com/example/wezacare_developer_challenge directory`.
-Right-click on the test method you want to run and select Run 'test <method-name>'.
+4. Right-click on the test method you want to run and select `Run 'test <method-name>'`.
-Ensure you are connected to an android emulator or a physical android device Expected result:
+5. Ensure you are connected to an android emulator or a physical android device
+6. Expected result:
 The test should pass successfully, and the output should show the expected result.

 <h3>Troubleshooting</h3>